MokalledLab/Zebrafish_SCI_Atlas/HCR_Quantification/README.md

 After finishing the quantification, a folder named HCR quantification files will be generated.
 Inside that files, you can find different quantification measurement in the files Quantification_summary.csv and Rawintensity_sum.txt.
 This marco will also pseudocolor the HCR and overlay it on the cell specific channel that you selected.

 Check out the input and output folder here to see the results.

+### Limitations
+The script can only quantify a single plane image and not image stacks.
+If you have image stack, you have to make orthogonal projection to make them a single plane.
+//This v3 version of the hcr program quantifies the overall HCR signal as well as the signal inside your cell type of interest. v3 doesn't need a background channel to run quantification.
+//if you have a background channel please use the v2 version
+//Two caveats of this script:  you can't leave your cell specific channel empty.
+Make sure to threshold some pixel otherwise it will throw an error.
+//also you can only quantify  one hcr channel at a time.